chozelinek/pyfreeling/README.md

 brew install freeling
 ```

-Homebrew will take care of any dependences.
+Homebrew will take care of any dependencies.

 ### Install Python 3